 If a significant number of plans or plans representing a large percentage of assets withdraw from the System, this could increase the risk to the System due to smaller pools within which risks are diversified.
 Further, the depletion in assets may greatly change the System's exposure to investment risk, longevity risk, and expense management.
 There have been relatively few plans that have withdrawn from PMRS in the past 10 years.
-In fact, the number of pension plans in total has increased from 697 defined benefit plans and 203 cash balance plans as of January 1, 2010 to 730 defined benefit plans and 328 cash balance plans as of January 1, 2021.
-The active participant count over that same time period has slightly decreased from 9,351 to 9,346 participants while participants receiving a benefit have increased from 3,909 to 6,744.
+In fact, the number of pension plans in total has increased from 697 defined benefit plans and 203 cash balance plans as of January 1, 2010 to 722 defined benefit plans and 322 cash balance plans as of January 1, 2010 to 722 defined benefit plans and 322 cash balance plans as of January 1, 2022.
+The active participants count over that same time period has increased from 9,351 to 9,619 participants while participants receiving a benefit have increased from 3,909 to 7,003.
 When plans withdraw from PMRS, the Pennsylvania Municipal Retirement Law states that the assets distributed to the withdrawing plan cannot exceed the Plan's pro rata portion of the market value of assets "as of the date of receipt of the application for permission to withdraw to prevent plans from leaving with higher reserve accounts".
 This protects the System and other participating plans from anti-selection risk when a participating employer requests a withdrawal.

-The System's assets play a key role in the financial operation and in the decisions the Board may make with respect to future deployments.
+The System's assets play a key role in the financial operation and in Board decisions.
 The level of assets, the allocation of assets among asset classes, and the methodology used to measure assets can impact funded status, municipal and county contributions, and the ultimate security of participants' benefits.